One-part vs Two-part Chemical Grouting for Sewer Repair

 We are often asked to discuss the differences between using one-part and two-part chemical grout for manhole and lateral line repair.
-Obviously, we are a bit biased when it comes to using polyurethane (two-part) vs permeation (one-part) grout, however we are a provider of both, but only in the right applications.
-That being said, we understand grout and we understand that each grout has its strengths and weaknesses and are situationally appropriate.
+Obviously, we are a bit biased when it comes to using polyurethane (two-part) vs permeation (one-part) grout, however, we are a provider of both, but only in the right applications.
+That being said, we understand grout and we understand that each grout has its strengths and weaknesses and is situationally appropriate.
 This article will discuss the advantages and disadvantages of using both for the purpose of sewer repair.
 In order to address the applicative potential of permeation and polyurethane grouts, we look at each aspect of the polymers, from chemical characteristics to installation requirements to costs.

 Chemical Characteristics and Definitions

 Polyurethane grout is a hydro-insensitive plural component grout that expands as a consequence of a chemical reaction.
 The two-part grout sets and alters the physical properties of a geologic mass, traveling through a soil profile initially by permeation and then by densification due to an expansive exothermic reaction.
-The polyurethane grout binds as a closed cell formation and has expansive qualities of 15 to 22 times initial volume.
+The polyurethane grout binds as a closed-cell formation and has expansive qualities of 15 to 22 times the initial volume.

 Chemical Characteristics of Permeation and Polyurethane Grouts Comparison